Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

     cannot run on an AMD GPU, just as software compiled for an x86 processor cannot run on an ARM processor.

-    If you use a package which is not written for GPU use, you will not get any warning.
+    If you use a package which is not written for GPU use, you will not get any warning as software does not give warnings if there is more hardware in the system than it needs or if it doesn't know a piece of hardware and also doesn't need it.

 -   Know your software.
 Not all software can use more than one GPU, let alone that it could use more than one GPU efficiently for the problem that you are trying to solve.